 - For fixed-length, unblocked records, the length of all records is the value in the DCBBLKSI field of the DCB. - For variable-length records, the block descriptor word in the record contains the length of the record. - For fixed-length blocked or undefined-length records, the following method can be used to calculate the block length.
-(This method should not be used when reading track overflow records on a device with the rotational position sensing (RPS) feature or when using chained scheduling on any device.
+(This method should not be used when reading track overflow records on a device with the rotational position sensing (RPS) feature or when using chained scheduling with format U records.
+In these cases, the length of a record cannot be determined.)
+(For 5740-AM3 only, this method should not be used for chained scheduling on non-direct access devices.
 The length of a record cannot be determined when using chained scheduling.)
 After checking the DECB for the READ request but before issuing any subsequent data management macro instructions that specify the DCB for the READ request, obtain the IOB address from the DECB.
 The IOB address can be loaded from the location 16 bytes from the start of the DECB.

 Obtain the residual count from the channel status word (CSW) that has been stored in the input/output block (IOB).
 The residual count is in the halfword 14 bytes from the start of the IOB.
 Subtract this residual count from the number of data bytes requested to be read by the READ macro instruction.
 If "S" was coded as the length parameter of the READ macro instruction, the number of bytes requested is the value of DCBBLKSI at the time the READ was issued.
 If the length was coded in the READ macro instruction, this value is the number of data bytes and it is contained in the halfword 6 bytes from the beginning of the DECB.
 The result of the subtraction is the length of the block read.
-See Figure 45.
+See Figure 41.